Alex Mundy - Dentons

 How did you end up in law?

 I have an HR background and had spent time recruiting graduates in accountancy and financial services.
-I was keen to move into legal trainee recruitment and the job at Dentons really appealed.
+I was keen to move into graduate recruitment at a law firm and at the time I joined, Dentons was going through a really exciting period of growth.

 What are the most/least enjoyable aspects of recruiting?